Skip to main content

 Conclusion

 Dash is a great tool to create easy to update and maintainable reports.
 Once the initial overhead of configuration and deployment is done, adding and updating reports becomes trivial.
+If someone in your company is proposing to create over-engineered reporting infrastructure, pause for a moment and ask yourself whether it is really needed.

 You might find that all you need is Dash.